FORMER BRITISH RESIDENCY IN HYDERABAD, INDIA, NOW OSMANIA WOMEN’S UNIVERSITY COLLEGE, SUCCESSFULLY RESTORED

 As an enthusiast architectural student, I will cherish my recollections of the Conservation Traineeship in Hyderabad.
 I felt like it was a once in a lifetime opportunity, so I can honestly say that, along with the other trainees, we made the most of it.

-It was great to take part in the first overseas project under the Queen Elizabeth II Commonwealth Heritage Skills Training Programme, managed by the Commonwealth Heritage Forum, and funded by the Hamish Ogston Foundation.
+It was great to take part in the first overseas project under the Queen Elizabeth II Commonwealth Heritage Skills Training Programme, managed by the Commonwealth Heritage Forum.
 The team from the World Monuments Fund, who have been heavily involved in the restoration of the former Residency, and who co-managed this project, were great.

 We all benefitted from the tutors breadth of knowledge – they each offered a range of perspectives and they are all very well regarded globally.
 Being able to go hands-on and really build something was, for me especially, a wonderful change, as I spend most of my time in the four walls of a college classroom!